dhlab-basel/Salsah/documentation/guidelines/_sources/rst/get-started.rst.txt

 Node and NPM
 ------------

-We develop the Salsah app with Angular_ (v4), especially with Angular-cli_, which requires Node_ 6 or higher and NPM_ 4 or higher.
+We develop Salsah with Angular_ (v4), especially with Angular-cli_, which requires Node_ 6 or higher and NPM_ 4 or higher.
 Update NPM to the latest version with ``npm install -g npm@latest``.

-We develop Salsah with Angular-cli_ version 1.0.0 (will be updated from time to time!),, which requires Node_ 6.9.0 or higher, together with NPM_ 3 or higher.

 Angular-cli
 -----------